liflab/beepbeep-3-book/markdown/advanced/README.md

 Note how the context can be modified by further calls to `setContext`.

 When a processor is duplicated, its context is duplicated as well.
 If a processor requires the evaluation of a function, the current context of the processor is passed to the function.
 Hence the function's arguments may contain references to names of context elements, which are replaced with their concrete values before evaluation.
-Basic processors, such as those described in this section, do not use context.
+Basic processors, such as those described so far, do not use context.
 However, some special processors defined in extensions to BeepBeep's core (the Moore machine and the first-order quantifiers, among others) manipulate their [`Context`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/Context.html) object.

 ## Exercises